MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/10-isolate-problem-areas-poor-performing-queries.md

     WHERE SalesPersonID= @SalesPersonID;
     ```

-    If you examine the execution plan, you will note is using an index scan to get the results.
-This is because SQL Server can't make good optimizations because it can't know the value of the local variable until runtime.
+    If you examine the execution plan, you will note it is using an index scan to get the results.
+The query optimizer couldn't make good optimizations because it can't know the value of the local variable until runtime.

-1. You can help the query optimizer make better choices by providing a query hint.
-Rerun the above query with an new option:
+1. You can help the query optimizer to make better choices by providing a query hint.
+Rerun the above query with `OPTION (RECOMPILE)`:

     ```sql
     USE AdventureWorks2017